kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 562](images/question562.jpg)

-- [ ] Box 1: Deny.
-Box 2: MicrosoftResources/subscriptions/resourceGroups.
+- [ ] Bo  1: Deny.
+Bo  2: MicrosoftResources/subscriptions/resourceGroups.
-- [ ] Box 1: Microsoft Resources/subscriptions.
-Box 2: MicrosoftResources/subscriptions/resourceGroups.
+- [ ] Bo  1: Microsoft Resources/subscriptions.
+Bo  2: MicrosoftResources/subscriptions/resourceGroups.
-- [ ] Box 1: Deny.
-Box 2: Microsoft Resources/deployments.
+- [ ] Bo  1: Deny.
+Bo  2: Microsoft Resources/deployments.
-- [x] Box 1: MicrosoftResources/subscriptions/resourceGroups.
-Box 2: Deny.
+- [ ] Bo  1: MicrosoftResources/subscriptions/resourceGroups.
+Bo  2: Deny.

 ### Your company has a project in Azure DevOps for a new web application.
 The company uses ServiceNow for change management.
 You need to ensure that a change request is processed before any components can be deployed to the production environment.
 What are two ways to integrate ServiceNow into the Azure DevOps release pipeline?

 - [ ] Define a deployment control that invokes the ServiceNow REST API.
-- [x] Define a pre-deployment gate before the deployment to the Prod stage.
+- [ ] Define a pre-deployment gate before the deployment to the Prod stage.
 - [ ] Define a deployment control that invokes the ServiceNow SOAP API.
-- [x] Define a post-deployment gate after the deployment to the QA stage.
+- [ ] Define a post-deployment gate after the deployment to the QA stage.

 ### You have an application named App1 that has a custom domain of app.contoso.com.
-You create a test in Azure Application Insights as shown in the following exhibit.
+You create a test in Azure Application Insights as shown in the following e hibit.

 ![Question 563](images/question563.jpg)

-- [x] Box 1: every five minutes at a random location.
-Box 2: all the HTML, JavaScripts, and images of App1 load.
+- [ ] Bo  1: every five minutes at a random location.
+Bo  2: all the HTML, JavaScripts, and images of App1 load.
-- [ ] Box 1: every 30 seconds at a random location.
-Box 2: the HTML of App1 and the HTML from URLs in <a> tags load.
+- [ ] Bo  1: every 30 seconds at a random location.
+Bo  2: the HTML of App1 and the HTML from URLs in <a> tags load.
-- [ ] Box 1: the HTML of App1 and the HTML from URLs in <a> tags load.
-Box 2: App1 responds to an ICMP ping.
+- [ ] Bo  1: the HTML of App1 and the HTML from URLs in <a> tags load.
+Bo  2: App1 responds to an ICMP ping.
-- [ ] Box 1: all the HTML, JavaScripts, and images of App1 load.
-Box 2: App1 responds to an ICMP ping.
+- [ ] Bo  1: all the HTML, JavaScripts, and images of App1 load.
+Bo  2: App1 responds to an ICMP ping.

 ### You are creating a build pipeline in Azure Pipelines.
 You define several tests that might fail due to third-party applications.
 You need to ensure that the build pipeline completes successfully if the third-party applications are unavailable.
 What should you do?

 - [ ] Configure the build pipeline to use parallel jobs.
 - [ ] Configure flaky tests.
 - [ ] Increase the test pass percentage.
-- [x] Add the Requirements quality widget to your dashboard.
+- [ ] Add the Requirements quality widget to your dashboard.

 ### You have an Azure subscription that contains a resources group named RG1.
 RG1 contains the following resources: Four Azure virtual machines that run Windows Server and have Internet Services (IIS) installed.
 SQL Server on an Azure virtual machine.
 An Azure Load Balancer.
 You need to deploy an application to the virtual machines in RG1 by using Azure Pipelines.
 Which four actions should you perform in sequence?

 ![Question 564](images/question564.jpg)

-- [x] Box 1: Create an agent pool.
-Box 2: Create a deployment group.
-Box 3: Execute the Azure Pipelines Agent extension to the virtual machines.
-Box 4: Add and configure a deployment group job for the pipeline.
+- [ ] Bo  1: Create an agent pool.
+Bo  2: Create a deployment group.
+Bo  3: E ecute the Azure Pipelines Agent e tension to the virtual machines.
+Bo  4: Add and configure a deployment group job for the pipeline.
-- [ ] Box 1: Create an agent pool.
-Box 2: Execute the Azure Pipelines Agent extension to the virtual machines.
-Box 3: Create a deployment group.
-Box 4: .Add the Puppet Agent extension to the virtual machines
+- [ ] Bo  1: Create an agent pool.
+Bo  2: E ecute the Azure Pipelines Agent e tension to the virtual machines.
+Bo  3: Create a deployment group.
+Bo  4: .Add the Puppet Agent e tension to the virtual machines
-- [ ] Box 1: Add and configure a deployment group job for the pipeline.
-Box 2: Create an agent pool.
-Box 3: Create a deployment group.
-Box 4: Add the Puppet Agent extension to the virtual machines.
+- [ ] Bo  1: Add and configure a deployment group job for the pipeline.
+Bo  2: Create an agent pool.
+Bo  3: Create a deployment group.
+Bo  4: Add the Puppet Agent e tension to the virtual machines.
-- [ ] Box 1: Create a deployment group.
-Box 2: Add the Puppet Agent extension to the virtual machines.
-Box 3: Execute the Azure Pipelines Agent extension to the virtual machines.
-Box 4: Create an agent pool.
+- [ ] Bo  1: Create a deployment group.
+Bo  2: Add the Puppet Agent e tension to the virtual machines.
+Bo  3: E ecute the Azure Pipelines Agent e tension to the virtual machines.
+Bo  4: Create an agent pool.

 ### You have a build pipeline in Azure Pipelines that uses different jobs to compile an application for 10 different architectures.
-The build pipeline takes approximately one day to complete.
-You need to reduce the time it takes to execute the build pipeline.
+The build pipeline takes appro imately one day to complete.
+You need to reduce the time it takes to e ecute the build pipeline.
 Which two actions should you perform?

 - [ ] Move to a blue/green deployment pattern.
 - [ ] Create a deployment group.
-- [x] Increase the number of parallel jobs.
+- [ ] Increase the number of parallel jobs.
 - [ ] Reduce the size of the repository.
-- [x] Create an agent pool.
+- [ ] Create an agent pool.

 ### You company uses a Git source-code repository.
 You plan to implement Gitflow as a workflow strategy.
 You need to identify which branch types are used for production code and preproduction code in the strategy.
 Which branch type should you identify for each code type?

 ![Question 565](images/question565.jpg)

-- [ ] Box 1: Develop.
-Box 2: Feature.
+- [ ] Bo  1: Develop.
+Bo  2: Feature.
-- [ ] Box 1: Feature.
-Box 2: Master.
+- [ ] Bo  1: Feature.
+Bo  2: Master.
-- [x] Box 1: Master.
-Box 2: Develop.
+- [ ] Bo  1: Master.
+Bo  2: Develop.
-- [ ] Box 1: Master.
-Box 2: Feature.
+- [ ] Bo  1: Master.
+Bo  2: Feature.

-### You have an Azure DevOps release pipeline as shown in the following exhibit.
+### You have an Azure DevOps release pipeline as shown in the following e hibit.
 You need to complete the pipeline to configure OWASP ZAP for security testing.
 Which five Azure CLI tasks should you add in sequence?

 ![Question 566](images/question566.jpg)

-- [x] Box 1: Call the Baseline Scan.
-Box 2: Download the file.
-Box 3: Convert Report Format.
-Box 4: Publish Test Results.
-Box 5: Destroy OWASP Container.
+- [ ] Bo  1: Call the Baseline Scan.
+Bo  2: Download the file.
+Bo  3: Convert Report Format.
+Bo  4: Publish Test Results.
+Bo  5: Destroy OWASP Container.
-- [ ] Box 1: Docker CLI installer.
-Box 2: Destroy OWASP Container.
-Box 3: Publish Test Results.
-Box 4: Call the Baseline Scan.
-Box 5: Download the file.
+- [ ] Bo  1: Docker CLI installer.
+Bo  2: Destroy OWASP Container.
+Bo  3: Publish Test Results.
+Bo  4: Call the Baseline Scan.
+Bo  5: Download the file.
-- [ ] Box 1: Call the Baseline Scan.
-Box 2: Destroy OWASP Container.
-Box 3: Download the file.
-Box 4: Build machine image.
-Box 5: Publish Test Results.
+- [ ] Bo  1: Call the Baseline Scan.
+Bo  2: Destroy OWASP Container.
+Bo  3: Download the file.
+Bo  4: Build machine image.
+Bo  5: Publish Test Results.
-- [ ] Box 1: Download the file.
-Box 2: Publish Test Results.
-Box 3: Destroy OWASP Container.
-Box 4: Call the Baseline Scan.
-Box 5: Docker CLI installer.
+- [ ] Bo  1: Download the file.
+Bo  2: Publish Test Results.
+Bo  3: Destroy OWASP Container.
+Bo  4: Call the Baseline Scan.
+Bo  5: Docker CLI installer.

-### You need to execute inline testing of an Azure DevOps pipeline that uses a Docker deployment model.
+### You need to e ecute inline testing of an Azure DevOps pipeline that uses a Docker deployment model.
 The solution must prevent the results from being published to the pipeline.
 What should you use for the inline testing?

 - [ ] Single stage Dockerfile.
 - [ ] Azure Kubernetes Service (AKS) pod.
 - [ ] Multi-stage Dockerfile.
-- [x] Docker Compose file.
+- [ ] Docker Compose file.

 ### You have an Azure subscription that contains an Azure Active Directory (Azure AD) tenant.
 You are configuring a build pipeline in Azure Pipelines that will include a task named Task1.
 Task1 will authenticate by using an Azure AD service principal.
 Which three values should you configure for Task1?

-- [x] Tenant ID.
+- [ ] Tenant ID.
-- [x] Subscription ID.
+- [ ] Subscription ID.
 - [ ] Client secret.
-- [x] App ID.
+- [ ] App ID.
 - [ ] Object ID.

 ### You are deploying a new application that uses Azure virtual machines.
-You plan to use the Desired State Configuration (DSC) extension on the virtual machines.
+You plan to use the Desired State Configuration (DSC) e tension on the virtual machines.
 You need to ensure that the virtual machines always have the same Windows feature installed.
 Which three actions should you perform in sequence?

 ![Question 567](images/question567.jpg)

-- [ ] Box 1: Create a YAML configuration file.
-Box 2: Load the file to Azure Blob storage.
-Box 3: Create a PowerShell configuration file.
+- [ ] Bo  1: Create a YAML configuration file.
+Bo  2: Load the file to Azure Blob storage.
+Bo  3: Create a PowerShell configuration file.
-- [x] Box 1: Create a Power Shell configuration file.
-Box 2: Load the file to Azure Blob storage.
-Box 3: Configure the Custom Script Extension on the virtual machines.
+- [ ] Bo  1: Create a Power Shell configuration file.
+Bo  2: Load the file to Azure Blob storage.
+Bo  3: Configure the Custom Script E tension on the virtual machines.
-- [ ] Box 1: Create a PowerShell configuration file.
-Box 2: Load the file to Azure Blob storage.
-Box 3: Load the file to Azure Files.
+- [ ] Bo  1: Create a PowerShell configuration file.
+Bo  2: Load the file to Azure Blob storage.
+Bo  3: Load the file to Azure Files.
-- [ ] Box 1: Load the file to Azure Files.
-Box 2: Load the file to Azure Blob storage.
-Box 3: Create a PowerShell configuration file.
+- [ ] Bo  1: Load the file to Azure Files.
+Bo  2: Load the file to Azure Blob storage.
+Bo  3: Create a PowerShell configuration file.

 ### Your company has an Azure DevOps project, The source code for the project is stored in an on-premises repository and uses on an on-premises build server.
 You plan to use Azure DevOps to control the build process on the build server by using a self-hosted agent.
 You need to implement the self-hosted agent.
 You download and install the agent on the build server.
-Which two actions should you perform next?
+Which two actions should you perform ne t?

 - [ ] From Azure, create a shared access signature (SAS).
-- [x] From the build server, create a certificate, and then upload the certificate to Azure Storage.
+- [ ] From the build server, create a certificate, and then upload the certificate to Azure Storage.
 - [ ] From the build server, create a certificate, and then upload the certificate to Azure Key Vault.
 - [ ] From DevOps, create a personal access token (PAT).
-- [x] From the build server, run config.cmd.
+- [ ] From the build server, run config.cmd.

 ### You are developing an application.
 The application source has multiple branches.
-You make several changes to a branch used for experimentation.
-You need to update the main branch to capture the changes made to the experimentation branch and override the history of the Git repository.
+You make several changes to a branch used for e perimentation.
+You need to update the main branch to capture the changes made to the e perimentation branch and override the history of the Git repository.
 Which Git option should you use?

 - [ ] Rebase.
 - [ ] Fetch.
-- [x] Merge.
+- [ ] Merge.
 - [ ] Push.

 ### You plan to update the Azure DevOps strategy of your company.
 You need to identify the following issues as they occur during the company's development process: Licensing violations Prohibited libraries.
 Solution: You implement pre-deployment gates.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You plan to update the Azure DevOps strategy of your company.
 You need to identify the following issues as they occur during the company's development process: Licensing violations Prohibited libraries.
 Solution: You implement automated security testing.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You use a Git repository in Azure Repos to manage the source code of a web application.
 Developers commit changes directly to the master branch.
 You need to implement a change management procedure that meets the following requirements: The master branch must be protected, and new changes must be built in the feature branches first.
 Changes must be reviewed and approved by at least one release manager before each merge.
 Changes must be brought into the master branch by using pull requests.
 What should you configure in Azure Repos?

-- [x] Branch policies of the master branch.
+- [ ] Branch policies of the master branch.
 - [ ] Services in Project Settings.
 - [ ] Deployment pools in Project Settings.
 - [ ] Branch security of the master branch.

 ### You plan to update the Azure DevOps strategy of your company.
 You need to identify the following issues as they occur during the company's development process: Licensing violations Prohibited libraries Solution: You implement continuous integration.
 Does this meet the goal?

-- [x] Yes.
+- [ ] Yes.
 - [ ] No.

 ### You plan to create alerts that will be triggered based on the page load performance of a home page.
-You have the Application Insights log query shown in the following exhibit.
+You have the Application Insights log query shown in the following e hibit.

 ![Question 568](images/question568.jpg)

-- [ ] Box 1: percentile_duration_50.
-Box 2: item Type.
+- [ ] Bo  1: percentile_duration_50.
+Bo  2: item Type.
-- [x] Box 1: percentile_duration_95.
-Box 2: success.
+- [ ] Bo  1: percentile_duration_95.
+Bo  2: success.
-- [ ] Box 1: success.
-Box 2: percentile_duration_95.
+- [ ] Bo  1: success.
+Bo  2: percentile_duration_95.
-- [ ] Box 1: percentile_duration_95.
-Box 2: source.
+- [ ] Bo  1: percentile_duration_95.
+Bo  2: source.

 ### You plan to deploy a runbook that will create Azure AD user accounts.
 You need to ensure that runbooks can run the Azure PowerShell cmdlets for Azure Active Directory.
 To complete this task, sign in to the Microsoft Azure portal.

-- [x] See solution below.
+- [ ] See solution below.

 ### You are creating a container for an ASP.NET Core app.
 You need to create a Dockerfile file to build the image.
 The solution must ensure that the size of the image is minimized.
 How should you configure the file?

 ![Question 569](images/question569.jpg)

-- [x] Box 1: Microsoft/dotnet:2.2-sdk.
-Box 2: dotnet restore.
-Box 3: microsoft/dotnet:2.2-aspnetcore-runtime.
+- [ ] Bo  1: Microsoft/dotnet:2.2-sdk.
+Bo  2: dotnet restore.
+Bo  3: microsoft/dotnet:2.2-aspnetcore-runtime.
-- [ ] Box 1: microsoft/dotnet:2.2-aspnetcore-runtime.
-Box 2: Microsoft/dotnet:2.2-sdk.
-Box 3: dotnet restore.
+- [ ] Bo  1: microsoft/dotnet:2.2-aspnetcore-runtime.
+Bo  2: Microsoft/dotnet:2.2-sdk.
+Bo  3: dotnet restore.
-- [ ] Box 1: microsoft/dotnet:2.2-aspnetcore-runtime.
-Box 2: dotnet publish -c Release -o out.
-Box 3: Microsoft/dotnet:2.2-sdk.
+- [ ] Bo  1: microsoft/dotnet:2.2-aspnetcore-runtime.
+Bo  2: dotnet publish -c Release -o out.
+Bo  3: Microsoft/dotnet:2.2-sdk.
-- [ ] Box 1: dotnet restore.
-Box 2: Microsoft/dotnet:2.2-sdk.
-Box 3: microsoft/dotnet:2.2-aspnetcore-runtime.
+- [ ] Bo  1: dotnet restore.
+Bo  2: Microsoft/dotnet:2.2-sdk.
+Bo  3: microsoft/dotnet:2.2-aspnetcore-runtime.

 ### You use WhiteSource Bolt to scan a Node.js application.
 The WhiteSource Bolt scan identifies numerous libraries that have invalid licenses.
 The libraries are used only during development and are not part of a production deployment.
 You need to ensure that WhiteSource Bolt only scans production dependencies.
 Which two actions should you perform?

-- [x] Run npm install and specify the –production flag.
+- [ ] Run npm install and specify the –production flag.
 - [ ] Modify the WhiteSource Bolt policy and set the action for the licenses used by the development tools to Reassign.
-- [x] Modify the devDependencies section of the project's Package.json file.
+- [ ] Modify the devDependencies section of the project's Package.json file.
 - [ ] Configure WhiteSource Bolt to scan the node_modules directory only.

 ### Your company creates a web application.
-You need to recommend a solution that automatically sends to Microsoft Teams a daily summary of the exceptions that occur in the application.
+You need to recommend a solution that automatically sends to Microsoft Teams a daily summary of the e ceptions that occur in the application.
 Which two Azure services should you recommend?

-- [x] Azure Logic Apps.
+- [ ] Azure Logic Apps.
 - [ ] Azure Pipelines.
 - [ ] Microsoft Visual Studio App Center.
 - [ ] Azure DevOps Project.
-- [x] Azure Application Insights.
+- [ ] Azure Application Insights.

 ### Your company uses ServiceNow for incident management.
 You develop an application that runs on Azure.
 The company needs to generate a ticket in ServiceNow when the application fails to authenticate.
 Which Azure Log Analytics solution should you use?

 - [ ] Application Insights Connector.
 - [ ] Automation & Control.
-- [x] IT Service Management Connector (ITSM).
+- [ ] IT Service Management Connector (ITSM).
 - [ ] Insight & Analytics.

 ### You manage a project in Azure DevOps.
 You need to prevent the configuration of the project from changing over time.
 Solution: Implement Continuous Integration for the project.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You manage a project in Azure DevOps.
 You need to prevent the configuration of the project from changing over time.
 Solution: Add a code coverage step to the build pipelines.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

-### You need to configure an Azure web app named az400-9940427-main to contain an environmental variable named "MAX_ITEMS".
+### You need to configure an Azure web app named az400-9940427-main to contain an environmental variable named "MA _ITEMS".
 The environmental variable must have a value of 50.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 570](images/question570.jpg)